OpenArabicPE/authority-files/README.md

 ## bibliography

-- conversion between `<tei:biblStruct>` and `<mods:mods>` (including particularities of Zotero generated MODS)
-    + IDs?
-        * Zotero IDs are not included in the MODS output
-    + Problems:
-- XSLT to enrich Zotero-exports (file: `zotero_export-DRU8DnvU.xml`) with pre-exisiting data
-    + based on matching:
-        * title
-        * editors
-    + pre-existing data: copy everything except data edited in ZOtero
 - XSLT to copy data from biblio-biographic dictionaries, such as Zirikli to the bibliography
     + based on matching:
         * title